 The American Express Qantas Business Rewards Card’s set of features helps you focus more on your work.
 The Qantas Business Rewards program itself is also a great match, with its ability to transfer points out to anyone or redeem flights directly.

-When you look closer into its features, you’ll find useful benefits and tools, such as the ability to carry purchases on your account up to 51 days, MYOB integration, AccessLine domestic and international payments and more.
+When you look closer into its features, you’ll find useful benefits and tools, such as the ability to carry purchases on your account for up to 51 days, MYOB integration, AccessLine domestic and international payments, and more.
+Do note that you must enrol with some of these programs separately to start enjoying the benefits.